Spinning Fairy Salad

 My "salad" had a lot of very fine and fluffy fibers and so in making a batt on the drum carder, they needed to be "sandwiched" between something to prevent them from flying away or sticking to the licker of the drum carder.
 This is where the merino top came in.
 I used the merino for the top and bottom layer of the carded batt to "sandwich" in the fairy salad mixture.

-Licker-small drum that aligns and feeds fiber onto the drum of the carder.
+Licker-small drum that aligns and feeds fiber onto the larger drum of the carder.

 A thin layer of merino top, enough to cover the drum, was laid down first.
 I use a Stauch Finest drumcarder.
 Most drumcarders hold between 2 to 4 ounces of fiber, mine probably being closer to 2 ounces.
 I ended up repeating the batt making process a total of three times.
 However, I probably could have got away with just two times.
 I used about 1/3 of my merino in each of the three batts; splitting that 1/3 between the top and bottom layers of the batt.